Animatable and Relightable Gaussians for High-fidelity Human Avatar Modeling: Discussion

-\textbf{Limitation.} Our method entangles the modeling of the human body and clothes, limiting to changing the clothes of the avatar for applications like virtual try-on.
+Our method entangles the modeling of the human body and clothes, limiting to changing the clothes of the avatar for applications like virtual try-on.
 A possible solution is to separately represent the body and clothes with multi-layer 3D Gaussians as NeRF-based approaches \cite{Feng2022scarf,feng2023learning}.
 Moreover, our method relies on the multi-view input to reconstruct a parametric template, limiting the application for modeling loose clothes from a monocular video.

-\textbf{Potential Social Impact.} Our method can synthesize virtual motions of the human avatar to generate fake videos, so we must carefully employ this technology.
+Finally, Our method fails to model the physical motion of components that are not driven by the body joints, e.g., the hairs, as illustrated in Fig.~\ref{fig: failure cases}, since we model the whole body including clothes, hands and hairs as an entangled Gaussian representation.
+We leave for future work a disentangled and compositional representation for modeling the dynamics of different components of the character.